Adam-Meza/Tetris/README.md

 ## Overview

 The backbone of this application (and the main focus of the experiment) is the `GameManager` class which represents the first iteration of a customizable React Based system (?) that could _theoretically_ be reusable for all 8-bit Pixel Games.

-Typical work flow is:
+### Set Up

+Set up your `Grid` component and `GameManager` class with the following steps:

 1. Set a focal point as a `[x : number, y : number]` ref.
 This will typically be used to orient the Player as they move through the Grid. _ Note the `Grid` pixel refs are held as a 2D array so the coordinates are isomorphic to the natural ordering of array indexes. _ i.e. first row, second colomun = [1, 0] \*